Taking physics to the masses

-They have offered new insights into the formation and evolution of stars and galaxies, traced cosmic dust back to the very early Universe and led the development of crucial equipment that has found its way on to two of the most high-profile telescopes, Herschel and Planck.
+They have offered new insights into the formation and evolution of stars and galaxies, traced cosmic dust back to the very early Universe, and led the development of crucial equipment that has found its way on to two of the most high-profile telescopes, Herschel and Planck.

-And it is this breadth of expertise and experience that has underpinned the outreach activities that the team have developed.
+It is this breadth of expertise and experience that has underpinned the outreach activities that the team have developed.

-“We’re extremely fortunate here at the university to have a number of research groups at the cutting-edge of their fields,” Professor Gomez continues.
+“We’re extremely fortunate here at the university to have a number of research groups at the cutting edge of their fields,” Professor Gomez continues.

-“This puts them in a wonderful position to relay their experiences to audiences and to develop activities, interactions and exhibits that are based on actual data.”
+“This puts them in a wonderful position to relay their experiences to audiences, and to develop activities, interactions, and exhibits that are based on actual data.”

 Activities they have helped develop include ‘Chromoscope’, an interactive tool to display the sky as observed at different wavelengths, which includes data taken from the Herschel telescope, and ‘Messier Bingo’, an interactive game designed to locate and view objects captured by the Las Cumbres Observatory network.